Model Horse Shows by Stone Horses

 All the shows will be applying for NAN-qualifying status.
 NAN tickets will be awarded to first and second place winners in Halter and Performance in the Open division only.
 Division Champions and Reserve Champions receive Rosettes.
 Overall Division Champion and Reserve Champion receive trophy models.

-Horse Show Judging
+Model Horse Show Judging

 Judging model horses for Halter classes is based on the breed requirements for that type of horse.
 Performance is judged based on the correctness of the tack, and accuracy of the diorama.